green-coding-solutions/website/content/our-work.md

 Other times it involves changes to your infrastructure, your code or your development workflows.

+The most important probably is to raise awareness and educate developers of energy consumption as one important building block to consider when design software architectures.

 Nevertheless we see it as an exciting process that is for the best of all of us.

 {{< rawhtml >}}